grafana/grafana/docs/sources/getting-started/getting-started.md

 ## Step 1: Install Grafana.

-Grafana offers a [free account with Grafana Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) (10K metrics, 50gb logs and dashboards) to make starting even easier and faster.
-Alternatively, Grafana can be installed on many different operating systems.
-For a list of minimum hardware and software requirements, as well as instructions on installing Grafana, refer to [Install Grafana]({{< relref "../installation/_index.md" >}}).
+Grafana can be installed on many different operating systems.
+For a list of the minimum hardware and software requirements, as well as instructions on installing Grafana, refer to [Install Grafana]({{< relref "../installation/_index.md" >}}).

 ## Step 2: Log in